Top 10 best ballet variations for beginners

 Sugar Plum Fairy from The Nutcracker

 The Sugar Plum Fairy’s variation from The Nutcracker is cherished for its delicate yet dynamic movements.
-This piece features short pointe steps that progress into more virtuoso movements, making it a favorite among dancers of all ages and audiences of age, alike ages.
+This piece features short pointe steps that progress into more virtuosic movements, making it a favorite among dancers of all ages and audiences of a similar age.

 Aurora’s Wedding Pas de Deux from Sleeping Beauty